US STOCKS-Wall Street falls with U.S. Treasury yields above 3%

 "That level is what people are focused on because it represents an increase in interest rates and a reflection of inflation and market volatility."

-Investors are also cautious ahead of U.S. consumer price data on Friday.
+Investors are also cautious ahead of U.S. consumer price data on Friday morning.
 The report is expected to show that inflation remained elevated in May, though core consumer prices - which exclude the volatile food and energy sectors - likely ticked down on an annual basis.

-"People looking for the peak inflation narrative keep getting hit in the face every day as energy goes up," said Thomas Hayes, managing member at Great Hill Capital LLC in New York.

 The U.S. Federal Reserve is expected to raise rates by 50 basis points at each of its June and July meetings, with a similar move also likely in September, in an effort to combat inflation.

-Declining issues outnumbered advancing ones on the NYSE by a 2.99-to-1 ratio; on Nasdaq, a 1.56-to-1 ratio favored decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 2.78-to-1 ratio; on Nasdaq, a 1.33-to-1 ratio favored decliners.

 (Additional reporting by Devik Jain and Mehnaz Yasmin in Bengaluru; Editing by Arun Koyyur, Aditya Soni and Jonathan Oatis)